 Growing your business is impossible with this problem in your way.
-Using invoice factoring, you’ll be able to have the cash in your pocket to not only complete current jobs in need, but also take on more clients and expand clientele.
+Using factoring, you’ll be able to have the cash in your pocket to not only complete current jobs in need, but also take on more clients and expand clientele.

 4. Increasing Inventory